 I’m a photographer and author, and I lead creative courses online that help you reconnect to your true self.
-My first book, This I Know: Notes on Unraveling the Heart, hit bookshelves in June 2012, and I’ve also co-authored another, Instant Love: How to Make Magic & Memories with Polaroids.
+My first book, This I Know: Notes on Unraveling the Heart (SKIRT!
+Books), hit bookshelves in June 2012, and I’ve also co-authored another, Instant Love: How to Make Magic & Memories with Polaroids (Chronicle Books).
 I’m a born-again Londoner, a confident introvert and a very proud auntie to Noah.

 Qualificationly-speaking, I hold an HND in fine art photography and a first-class degree in journalism, and spent many years in the capital working as a fashion editor and freelance journalist.
 So that’s the boring career stuff out of the way.

 My life, as I now know it, began in the spring of 2005 when the man I loved died very suddenly from a heart attack.
 Thirteen months into my bereavement I started writing a blog called Ink on my fingers.
 Blogging was (and continues to be) a way to share my heart and was incredibly healing, reopening the door to my creativity while connecting me to other souls around the world.

 A trip to the USA in November 2006 rekindled my passion for photography.
 Surrounded by so many new sights, the camera focussed my attention on the present, taking me out of my grief and allowing me to connect with how I was feeling in the moment.
 It was a revelation, bringing me full circle to my years at art school when I lived & breathed photography — my camera has been in my hand ever since.

 As I moved through the stages of grief I unravelled layer after layer of my self, a painful yet ultimately healing process.
 It was therapy, the ocean and my renewed passion for photography that stitched me back together again, with a profoundly changed view of the world and my place in it.